 - End the session like you need to write up the formal plan and set the appointment for follow up.
-Remember to play out this session as it would occur with a real client so every detail needs to be followed up on. - Submit the LINK to the RECORDED SESSION to the appropriate drop box in iTunes U.
+Remember to play out this session as it would occur with a real client so every detail needs to be followed up on. - Submit the LINK to the RECORDED SESSION to the appropriate drop box.